Guide To The Limit Of Indemnity

 - They want to spend the minimum on insurance

 - They only buy the amount of cover required by their regulator

 - They don’t believe a catastrophe scenario could ever happen

 - They don’t always appreciate the full extent of the risks they face

 Although most Institutes and Associations provide their member firms with specific requirements for the level of PI insurance cover they must carry, this is only a minimum requirement and cannot possibly take account of each firms individual risk.
-Based only on our experience, we recommend the follow as a minimum;
+Based only on our experience, we recommend the following as a minimum guide;

 - Sole Trader Insure for at least four times fee income (£ 250,000 minimum)

 - Limited Company Insure for at least three times fee income (£ 500,000 minimum)

 - Partnership Insure for at least four times fee income (£ 1 million minimum)

 Increasing Your Cover Does Not Significantly Increase Your Premium